stackgl/shader-school/exercises/wave/README.md

 # Wave equation

+## Exercise

+Implement a fragment shader which computes the the next state by explicit Euler integration.

+The previous state is stored in the texture `prevState[0]` and the previous-previous state is in `prevState[1]`.
+To help get started, a <a href="/open/wave" target="_blank">template file called `wave.glsl` has been created in the directory for this lesson</a>.

-**WARNING** This lesson requires the floating point texture extension.
+<span class="warn">**WARNING:**</span> This lesson requires the floating point texture extension.
 If your GPU/browser do not support this, then this lesson will not work.

+***

 The (damped) wave equation is similar to the heat equation, except that it has a second order time derivative: